 Where do they come up to on the adult giraffe picture (outside Giraffe house)?
-Do they think they will be taller or shorter than a newborn giraffe?
-(Measure against the photo in the shelter by Science & Learning building) pic of shelter
+Do they think they will be taller or shorter than a newborn giraffe (outside Giraffe house and outside the science and learning centre)?

 Understanding the world